yagosamu/artefact-ai-assistant/README.md

 The agent follows the [ReAct pattern](https://arxiv.org/abs/2210.03629): at each step the LLM either calls a tool or returns the final answer.
 It's built with `langchain.agents.create_agent`, which compiles a state graph that loops model → tool → model until done.

-Routing is delegated to the LLM, not hardcoded into a router.
-The system prompt describes when each tool is useful, and the model decides at inference time.
-Adding a new tool is one line (append to the `tools=[...]` list).
-The agent can also chain tools in a single turn: ask "convert 1000 USD to BRL and add a 5% fee" and watch it call `currency_converter` then `calculator`.
+Routing is delegated to the LLM via the tool descriptions, not hardcoded into a router.
+Three paths per query:

+- **Direct answer** when the question is general knowledge.
+No tool call.
+Example: "Who was Marie Curie?"
+- **Single tool** when one tool gives an answer the model can't produce reliably.
+Example: "What is 128 times 46?" calls `calculator`.
+- **Chained tools** when an answer needs sequential steps.
+Example: "Convert 1000 USD to BRL and add a 5% fee" calls `currency_converter` then `calculator`.

+No tool runs unless the question needs it.
+Tool calls cost latency and API tokens, so the LLM is instructed to skip them when its own knowledge is enough.
+Adding a new tool is one line in the `tools=[...]` list, no router refactor.

 ## Decisions and trade-offs